Aditya-Rajgor/Personal-Projects/Titanic ML Problem/README.md

 Prefix Mr,Sex_male and Passenger Class are **Highly correlate** to Wheather pearson survive or not.

+# Will You Survive Titanic 2.0?
-### Deployment
+### Deployment of Titanic 2.0
 Deployment Part was quite tricky for me, 'cause I was doing it for first time.
 For deployment I've used full titanic dataset rather than only training datase to make performance more better.
- Final Heroku app takes some user inputs
+ Final Heroku app takes some user inputs like Passenger Class,Age,Sex,etc,.And predict weather you have balls to Survive Titanic 2.0 or Not.It's

-App Link:
+* App Link:

 [<img src="https://cdn.worldvectorlogo.com/logos/heroku.svg" width="100" height="64" />][heroku-url]

+### Deployment Dependencies:
+ * PyCharm
+ * Django
+ * Heroku
+ * Joblib
+ * postgresql
+ * gunicorn

 ### Libraries used in Jupyter Notebook
 * Pandas
 * Numpy